gcdev373/stroom-analytic-demo/README.md

 This repo demonstrates how Apache Spark can be used to develop analytics and how Spark Structured Streaming can be used to provide a near-real-time alerting capability by reading events from Apache Kafka that have been placed onto a topic by Stroom.

+The output from these analytics are fed back into Stroom in such a way as to support effective triage, alongside output from simpler analytics that run within Stroom itself.

 ## Overview
 The end-to-end process for near-real-time analysis is as follows (follow links for detail):